 Bracketing is not as common as the other photography terms here like aperture and aspect ratio.
 However, it is just as important.
 To define bracketing, we can say that bracketing is the process of taking multiple pictures in a row with different exposure settings.
 We will soon explain what exposure is, but for now, exposure fundamentally defines the brightness of the image.
 Its function is similar to that of aperture.
 Anyway, bracketing is an ideal practice for clicking landscapes during a sunrise or a sunset.
 You may have noticed a setting called AEB on some cameras.
 It stands for Auto Exposure Bracketing.
 It automatically clicks a series of pictures in different light settings.
 It is ideal for situations where fixing light settings is challenging.

 Have you seen those unfocused circles of light in the background of portraits and similar pictures?
 That’s called bokeh (sometimes pronounced as boke-uh), which is one of the most common photo terms.
 It is achieved by highly focusing on a nearby subject with a well-lit background.
-Bokeh is created by point sources of light like bulbs.
+Bokeh effect in photography is created by point sources of light like bulbs.
 When these point sources of light are unfocused to a high degree, they look like orbs of blurry lights.
 This creates a beautiful background effect.
 Bokeh is originally a Japanese term which means haze or blur.
 A related term, bokashi means intentional blurring or hazing.
 It was adopted by the English photography terminology quite recently (in 1997).

 Burst Mode is a functionality that is available on many mobile phones as well.
 It will be an excellent addition to your photography dictionary, as it is one of the well-known photography terms.
 The burst mode allows users to click multiple pictures for as long as they press the button.
 This allows them to have a variety of pictures to select from.
 The efficiency of the burst is measured in frames per second (just like videos).
 A higher FPS means that the pictures are taken more quickly after one another.
 This depends on the processing hardware of your device.